MakersF/makersf.github.io/_pages/about.md

 ---
 layout: about
-title: about
 permalink: /
+title: Francesco Zoffoli
-description: <strong>Professional Software Engineer</strong>
+subtitle: <strong>Professional Software Engineer</strong>
-og_description: Francesco Zoffoli is a professional Software Engineer and book author, with experience in C++ and backend systems.
+description: Francesco Zoffoli is a professional Software Engineer and book author, with experience in C++ and backend systems.

 profile:
   align: right
   image: prof_pic.png

+seo:
+  type: Person

 news: false  # includes a list of news items
 social: true  # includes social icons at the bottom of the page

 # TODO add list of achievements similar to the news section with: talks, employment, graduation, etc..
+# TODO improve open graph tagging using the profile type

 ---